MoonPoet/xaprb-src/content/blog/2006/dom4php-a-php-dom-implementation.md

 ### Feedback welcome, and thanks for all the fish

-Please do leave feedback in the comments.
 Since I wrote this years ago and haven't really thought about it since then, I have no idea how good it is---I can only say I haven't run into any bugs in a while.
 Maybe I haven't implemented some things I should have, or maybe there are braindead things I've done, who knows.
 Regardless, I hope you find it helpful.

 See you next time!